melt-umn/ableC/extensions/closure/README.md

 closure<int, int> fn = lambda int a . (x + y + z + a)
 ```
 This is less efficent, but sometimes needed.
+If a statment-expression is used in the body, direct return statments are possible, as long as they have the same type as the expression result.

 To apply a closure, special syntax is currently used:
 ```